azurecitadel/azurecitadel/content/terraform/fundamentals/07-locals_and_outputs.md

 </pre>
 {{< /raw >}}

-    Success!
+    Your output will be unique to you.
+It will also be entirely predictable.
+We have the right expression.

 1. Exit the console

     Use `CTRL`+`d` to leave the console prompt and go back to the shell.

-You have used the console for some simple expressions.
-OK, so `substr(sha1(azurerm_resource_group.basics.id), 0, 8)` is the expression we want to use as a suffix.
+The console is great for forming and testing expressions.
+We have settled on `substr(sha1(azurerm_resource_group.basics.id), 0, 8)` which will be used as a suffix.
 Let's declare the local.

 ## Locals

 The variables we have been using so far are more accurately called input variables, i.e. `var.<variable_name>`.
-In terms of ARM or Bicep templates they would be called parameters.
+(Close to the *parameters* in ARM and Bicep templates.)

 It is common to place more complex expression into locals so that the main resource and data source blocks are more readable.
+(Much like the *variables* in ARM and Bicep templates.)

 We'll define a local variable for the unique value, and call it *uniq*.
 Local variables are defined in a locals block.